heoelri/container-bootcamp/prework/readme/welcome.md

 ## Overview

-One of the best ways to describe the journey for Microsoft comes from a community memo by Jim Zemlin, Executive Director of the Linux Foundation.
+One of the ways to describe the journey for Microsoft comes from a community memo by Jim Zemlin, Executive Director of the Linux Foundation.
 Below is an exact copy of that memo with a link to the original:

 ****Microsoft Buys GitHub: The Linux Foundation’s Reaction****